views-platform/docs/Organizational Guides/monthly_run_guide.md

 To run any of the VIEWS models or ensembles, you need to make sure you have cloned all of the relevant repos locally.
 Specifically, cloning [views-models](https://github.com/views-platform/views-models) and [views-pipeline-core](https://github.com/views-platform/views-pipeline-core) is a necesary first step.

+It is also crucial you are **connected to the PRIO VPN** in order to be able to access the necesary data and run the models.

 ### 1. Run *cm* Ensembles